-Appointment of External Actuary
+Appointment of Actuary

-The external actuary is appointed by the Board of Directors of the Corporation.
+The external actuary is appointed by the Board of Directors of the Corporation as the Appointed Actuary.
 With respect to preparation of these financial statements, the Appointed Actuary is required to carry out a valuation of the insurance contract liabilities and to report thereon to the Corporation's Board of Directors.
 Insurance contract liabilities include unearned premiums and unpaid claims and adjustment expenses.

-The Appointed Actuary also uses the work of the external auditors in their verification of the information prepared by the Corporation used in the valuation of the insurance contract liabilities.
+The Appointed Actuary also uses the work of the external auditors in their verification of the information prepared by the Corporation and used in the valuation of the insurance-contract liabilities.